JonasDeM/EntitySelection/README.md

 Press the '1' key (Non Numpad)
 => Inspector window should show all info for entity.

-## How to use for own Project
+## How to get this package for your own project
-The code exists of 1 shader file and 1 .cs file.
-No setup is needed, just copy the files to any Assets folder you want.
-(Preferably an Editor folder)
-If you write a bugfix/improvement please share it here via a pull request.
+1. Click the green "Clone or download" button and copy the url.
+2. In Unity go to Window>Package Manager and Press the + sign in the left-top corner of the Package Manager window.
+3. Select "Add package from git URl...", Paste the URL and press "Add".
+Done!

 ## Contribution
 BugFixes and UX improvements are appreciated.
 Performance Improvements are welcome, since i'm not prioritizing those.

-Additions should keep these things in mind:
 No setup should ever be needed.

-Should never impact the game.
+Thanks to [Tom](https://github.com/Moosichu) for making this repo a package.

 ## Todo
 * Confirm works with High Definition Render Pipeline (HDRP)